DOT is finally getting going on ancillary fees more than three years after President Biden’s call for more competition.

 There have been small victories, such as the full-fare advertising rule enacted by DOT in 2012.
 It was a part of the package of passenger protection rules that DOT enacted at the beginning of the Obama administration.
 However, to this day, airlines do not publish their flight-specific and passenger-specific ancillary fees to allow true comparison shopping.

 Travelers really don’t care how many different fees airlines tack onto airfares.
-But, they do want to know the full price of airline transportation, including all extra fees, before the purchase of an airline ticket.
+But, they do want to know the full price of airline transportation.
+This includes all extra fees before the purchase of an airline ticket.
 No one likes surprises.
 Passengers don’t like to feel cheated.
 Travelers don’t want to be blindsided.

 It is not the extra airline fees that irritate passengers.
 It is the lack of price transparency, the feeling of being fooled, the belief that they are being fleeced.
 If airlines would simply outline their ancillary fees and honestly publish the full cost of travel, passengers could accept the total airfares.